 Our Blackboard Connect emergency system has proven to be an effective way of reaching the community quickly.
 The annual test serves as a useful reminder for individuals to update their preferred method of emergency notification.
-The system performed well in 2009 with regards to updates on a gunman whose whereabouts were unknown after a murder near campus.

-Wesleyan relies on email for routine communications about University matters, and students are informed that they are expected to monitor their email for such correspondence.
+We've used the system in two major crises: a gunman whose whereabouts were unknown after a murder near campus in 2009, and the 2011 snowstorm.
+The system performed well on both occasions, although lack of power during the snowstorm undermined our efforts, as previously noted.
+We rely on email for routine communications about University matters, and we inform students that they are expected to monitor their email for such correspondence.
 Some departments are exploring the use of Facebook and Twitter to supplement, but not replace, email communication.